Neave looked around in utter shock. He thought he was dreaming. As he got up to his feet and looked around, he believed that he must be imagining it.

 Why couldn’t he just murder enough murderers?

 It was true that every life was worth the same, but not everyone was worth the same amount of lives!
 These elders that had poisoned him were deeply morally corrupt.
 Would they even have any reservations about committing slaughter if it benefitted them?
-Those who saved others were worth a positive amount of lives and those who killed others were worth a negative amount of lives.
+Those who saved others were worth a positive amount of lives, and those who killed others were worth a negative amount.

 So if he killed enough killers, he would be worth many, many lives!